Umeaboy/popcorn-desktop/README.md

   2. Create popcorn-time folder in /opt/:
   `sudo mkdir /opt/popcorn-time`
   3. Install unzip && dependencies (they should not be always required but some users needed them to make Popcorn Time working):
-  `sudo apt update && sudo apt install unzip libcanberra-gtk-module libgconf-2-4 libatomic1`
+  `sudo apt update && sudo apt install unzip libcanberra-gtk-module libgconf-2-4 libatomic1` or for Ubuntu 23.10 and newer releases do `sudo apt update && sudo apt install unzip libcanberra-gtk3-module libglib2.0-bin libatomic`
   4. Extract the zip in /opt/popcorn-time:
   `sudo unzip Popcorn-Time-0.5.1-linux64.zip -d /opt/popcorn-time`
   5. Create symlink of Popcorn-Time in /usr/bin: